bastdus/hakuneko-tome-creator/README.md

 # Hakuneko tome creator

-When you download a manga with [Hakuneko](https://hakuneko.download/), you will have a main folder containing all chapter folders tht contains the images.
+When you download a manga with [Hakuneko](https://hakuneko.download/), you will have a main folder containing all chapter folders that contains the images.

 In order to read the manga on an e-reader or more easily on a computer, you will need to create a pdf file that regroup all the tome chapters, and do it for each tome of the manga.